golemfactory/yagna/docs/logging-guidelines.md

 **Examples:**
 - Uncaught exceptions/unhandled errors
+- Resources exhausted (eg. out of memory, out of storage space)

 ### ERROR
 **Purpose:**
-- Indicate that app is unable to perform the requested action and stops trying.
+- Indicate that app is unable to perform the requested **action** and stops trying.

 **Audience:**
 - Users